JOURNAL OF GENTRY GENEALOGY

 At this point it will be helpful to the reader to review briefly the immigration and labor practices of the Virginia Colony in the late 1600's.
 The court document involved here is one awarding "headrights" to Nicholas Cocke for paying the cost of transportation of individuals to Virginia.
 These headrights could be bought, sold, inherited, bequeathed or otherwise transferred from person to person with the ultimate purpose of using them to obtain a grant of 50 acres of land per headright at a reduced rate.
 Sometimes the headrights were redeemed quite promptly.
 On other occasions they were accumulated over a long period of time if there was some reason to have a sufficient number for a specific purpose.
 We will see below, that Nicholas Gentry's transportation to Virginia generated a headright, similar to that for Samuel, that was not used for buying land until at least twenty years after he arrived in America.

-The next reference to Samuel was in 1683 when he moved to St. Peter's Parish in what was then New Kent County, Virginia, and filed for a land grant.
+The next reference to Samuel was in 1683 when he filed for a land grant in St. Peter's Parish in what was then New Kent County, Virginia.
 He would have completed his indenture by that time, and apparently had accumulated a sufficient amount of money during and after the indenture, so that he in turn could pay for the headrights for six individuals to come to Virginia.
 He used these headrights to pay for a grant of 300 acres on the banks of Totopotomoy Creek:

 "Samuell Gentrey, 300 acs., New Kent Co.; S. side of York River; Betw. brs. of same and brs. of Tottapottamoys Cr., 21 Oct 1684, p.
 405 (of Patent Book 7).
 Adj.
 Col. John Page, Esqr.; Edward Houchin and Nicholas Gentrey.
 Trans. of 6 pers; John Morris, Francis Middleton, Hen.
 Tully, Elizabeth Ody, Mor.
 Gardner, 2." <3a>